The American Southwest

 Highlights:

-Section of the Little Florida Mountains near Deming where semi precious minerals may be excavated, including jasper and perlite.
-Park also has a scenic campground with far reaching views over the desert plains to the west
+Small section of the Little Florida Mountains near Deming where semi precious minerals may be excavated, including jasper and perlite.
+Park also has a scenic campground, surrounded by the plants of the Chihuahuan Desert, with far reaching views over vast plains to the west

 Nearby town: